pgr-lopes/datatalks-decourse/README.md

 The solutions will be uploaded in the form of .txt files for the most part, unless there is a specific file type that can be shared directly for an exercise.
 Multiple files will be uploaded with a similar nomenclature structure to identify the Homework number and section:

 HomeworkX_resultsXX.txt

+All code files will be inside the folders with the respective name (HomeworkX)